10 Festive Halloween Attractions & Activities

-The haunted ghosts tours in Plymouth are not your ordinary ghost tours.
-Although many areas of the country offer these spooky tours as soon as October rolls around, few have the creepiness factor & haunted history of this Plymouth tour.
+Plymouth is a city rich in history, and with this comes many spooky ghost stories.
+The haunted ghost tours in Plymouth are not your ordinary ghost tours.
+Although many areas of the country offer these spooky tours as soon as October rolls around, few have the creepiness factor & haunted history of this amazing Plymouth tour.
 For starters, this walking tour takes you through one of the country’s oldest & most haunted cemeteries: Burial Hill where the oldest gravestone dates back to 1681!
-Additionally, as one of the country’s oldest cities, Plymouth has a long history of paranormal sightings and you will hear about many of them during the course of your tour.
+Additionally, as one of the country’s oldest cities, Plymouth has a long history of paranormal sightings.
+You will hear many spooky stories during the course of your tour.

 The tour guides are lively and personable and more than willing to share their personal ghost stories.
-This tour does not feel like one out to just to take your money, rather the staff seem really passionate about what they do, the Plymouth area, and Halloween & ghosts in general.
+This tour does not feel like one out just to take your money, rather the staff seem really passionate about what they do, the Plymouth area, and Halloween & ghosts in general.
 It’s by far the best ghost tour I’ve ever taken.
-Hearing stories of numerous local’s ghost sightings will truly make you question whether or not ghosts really exist!
-If you once doubted the presence of ghosts, you might reconsider your stance after taking this tour!
+Hearing stories of local ghost sightings will truly make you question whether or not ghosts really exist!
+If you once doubted the presence of ghosts, you might reconsider your stance!
 On this ghost tour, you will get to test out real ghost hunting equipment such as EMF meters – these just happened to go off like crazy in the cemetery during my tour!
-Throw in fall foliage, chilly fall weather, creepy historical architecture, and you have one spooky tour that offers the perfect ambiance for Halloween!
+Throw in fall foliage, chilly fall weather, creepy historical architecture, and you have one spooky Halloween tour!

 Be sure to check Groupon for special discounts!